yegle/pandas-website/index.rst

 What are some of the main features of *pandas*?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are just a few of the things that *pandas* does well:
+Here are a few of the things that *pandas* does well:

 * Intelligent **data alignment**: automatic label-based alignment in
   computations, and easily manipulate messy data into an orderly form